DeepProtein: Deep Learning Library and Benchmark for Protein Sequence Learning: Introduction

 \textbf{Solutions.} To address these challenges, in this paper, we propose \mname, which aims to benchmark mainstream and cutting-edge deep learning models on a wide range of AI-solvable protein sequence learning tasks.
 We investigate the performance of various deep learning models on a wide range of protein sequence learning tasks.
 We analyze each method's advantages and disadvantages when performing each task (working as the explainer for each task).
 We have provided user-friendly and well-wrapped interfaces to facilitate domain experts' research.

-\textbf{Contribution.} The major contributions of our paper are summarized as \begin{itemize}[leftmargin=*] \item \textbf{Comprehensive Benchmarking}: We curate a benchmark to evaluate the performance of 8 neural network architectures (including CNNs, RNNs, transformers, and various graph neural networks) on these 7 essential protein learning tasks (including protein function prediction, protein localization prediction, protein-protein interaction prediction, antigen epitope prediction, antibody paratope prediction, CRISPR repair outcome prediction, and antibody developability prediciton), demonstrating superior performance and scalability. \item \textbf{User-friendly Library}: We develop \mname, a specialized deep learning library that integrates these neural network architectures (CNNs, RNNs, transformers, and graph neural networks) on these 7 protein-related tasks such as protein function prediction, protein localization prediction, protein-protein interaction prediction, antigen epitope prediction, and antibody developability prediciton.
-For each task, our library enables one command line to run every method. \item \textbf{Enhanced Accessibility}: We provide extensive documentation and tutorials to facilitate user engagement and promote reproducible research, building upon the foundation of the well-known drug discovery library, DeepPurpose~\citep{huang2020deeppurpose}.
+\textbf{Contribution.} Our key contributions are summarized as: \begin{itemize} \item \textbf{Comprehensive Benchmarking}: {We curate a benchmark to evaluate the performance of eight coarse grained deep learning architectures, including CNNs, CNN-RNNs, RNNs, transformers, graph neural networks, graph transformers, pre-trained protein language models, and large language models.
+This benchmark covers eight protein learning tasks, including protein function prediction, protein localization prediction, protein-protein interaction prediction, antigen epitope prediction, antibody paratope prediction, CRISPR repair outcome prediction, antibody developability prediction, and protein structure prediction.
+Our benchmark demonstrates the strength, scalability and limitation of the mentioned approach, respectively.} \item \textbf{User-friendly Library}: We develop \mname, a specialized deep learning library that integrates these neural network architectures for protein-related tasks. \mname~offers a simple, command-line interface for running models on all supported tasks, making it accessible to researchers with minimal deep learning expertise. \item \textbf{Enhanced Accessibility}: {We provide comprehensive documentation, tutorials, and pre-configured pipelines.
+Inherited from DeepPurpose \citep{huang2020deeppurpose}, our library ensures seamless integration with existing protein frameworks or personalized protein databases, and enables reproducibility.} \item {\textbf{Fine-Tuned Models – \texttt{DeepProt-T5}}: We have released our fine-tuned Prot-T5-XL models for each task, which is available on HuggingFace.
+The model family is called DeepProt-T5.
+These models achieve either state-of-the-art or competitive performance across our DeepProtein benchmark, so there is no need for the redundant retraining process, making model deployment much more efficient and convenient.}

 \end{itemize}